I am a vision scientist at Google, LLC.

 - Pictorial and ocular depth cues and how they interact with perception in VR, AR, and MR environments with head-mounted displays (HMDs)

-- Perception and computational modeling of 3D shape from shading, texture, and specular reflections
+- Perceptual and computational modeling of 3D shape from shading, texture, and specular reflections

 - Haptics and human-machine interfaces

 - Psychophysical modeling of tactile perception

-- Postdoc, 2015-present - Vision Science - University of California, Berkeley with Marty Banks and Gordon Love.
+- Postdoc, 2015-2018 - Optometry and Vision Science - University of California, Berkeley with Marty Banks and Gordon Love.
 Previously with Hany Farid

 - Postdoc, 2012-2015 - Experimental Psychology - Justus-Liebig-University Giessen, Giessen, Germany with Roland W. Fleming and Steven W. Zucker

-- Ph.D., 2012 - Psychology - Rutgers University, New Brunswick, NJ, USA with Manish Singh
+- Ph.D., 2012 - Cognitive Psychology and Perceptual Science - Rutgers University, New Brunswick, NJ, USA with Manish Singh

-- M.S., 2010 - Psychology - Rutgers University, New Brunswick, NJ, USA with Manish Singh
+- M.S., 2010 - Cognitive Psychology - Rutgers University, New Brunswick, NJ, USA with Manish Singh

 - B.A., 2006 - Physics & Psychology - University of Virginia, Charlottesville, VA, USA